 Program Security Lead

-This position, like the Operations Analyst, deals with cybersecurity, but also handles security clearances.
-For this current listing with CSRA, the individual would give security training, clear personnel, handle briefing/debriefings, investigate security incidents, and more.
+This position, like the operations analyst, deals with cybersecurity, but also handles security clearances.
+The individual would give security training, clear personnel, handle briefing/debriefings, investigate security incidents and more.
 If you worked as an SSO, this job might be for you.

 IT Operations Technician